 - Harvest losses to offset against gains.

 Wondering how to avoid paying tax on cryptocurrency UK?
-Fine-tune your crypto tax-saving strategy with our excellent guide, 8 Ways to Pay Less Tax on Crypto in the UK.
+Fine-tune your crypto tax-saving strategy with our guide, how to cash out crypto without paying taxes.

 Cryptocurrency trading as a business

 If you are carrying on a business that involves cryptocurrency transactions, then the rules are more complex.

 You may be liable to pay a number of different taxes like CGT, Income Tax, Corporation Tax, Stamp Duties and even VAT depending on the type of transaction.

 Note that HMRC may decide to treat you as a business even if you are an individual if your level of activity is comparable to a business.
 So how does HMRC decide whether you're holding crypto as an investment or whether you qualify as a crypto trader?
 Here's what HMRC has to say about it:

 "Only in exceptional circumstances would HMRC expect individuals to buy and sell crypto assets with such frequency, level of organisation and sophistication that the activity amounts to a financial trade in itself.
 If it is considered to be trading then Income Tax will take priority over Capital Gains Tax and will apply to profits (or losses) as it would be considered as a business"

 In this case, a trade in crypto assets would be similar to trading in shares, securities, etc. This means that crypto traders can refer to the Business Income manual (BIM56800) for more information on the relevant approach.

 In October 2021, HMRC announced that it plans to probe digital currency holders over undeclared gains.
 The letters are sent to encourage crypto investors to pay the correct amount of Income Tax and Capital Gains Tax on their crypto asset holdings.